claireso/journal/README.md

-Journal is a self-hosted website to show your photography.
+Journal is a self-hosted website to show your photos.

 Note: the theme is optimized for pictures with an aspect ratio of 3:2 or 1:1